ProfessionalsPaul M. Basta

 The Paul, Weiss Bankruptcy & Corporate Reorganization Department serves as a critical advisor in almost every major, complex restructuring matter, helping companies, creditors and investors facing rapid market transformation respond to business challenges with comprehensive and innovative strategies.
 Diversity of matters and clients, senior-level attention and seamless delivery of multidisciplinary services distinguish the practice.

-Co-chair of the Bankruptcy and Corporate Reorganization Department, Paul Basta represents debtors, creditors and investors in a broad range of restructuring matters, including chapter 11 cases, cross-border insolvency matters, out-of-court restructurings and bankruptcy-related acquisitions.
+Co-chair of the Bankruptcy and Corporate Reorganization Department and a member of the firm's Management Committee, Paul Basta represents debtors, creditors and investors in a broad range of restructuring matters, including chapter 11 cases, cross-border insolvency matters, out-of-court restructurings and bankruptcy-related acquisitions.
 Paul has represented a diverse range of clients spanning numerous industries in some of the most complex and contentious bankruptcy proceedings in recent years.
 Some of Paul’s significant debtor representations have included advising Sears, Barneys, A&P Supermarkets, MoneyGram, LINN Energy, Samson Resources, Sun Healthcare Group, Charter Communications, Global Crossing, Marvel Entertainment, Reader’s Digest, Caesars Entertainment Operating Co.
 Inc., Kerzner International, MS Resorts, TOUSA, and Tecumseh Products, among others.
 Paul has extensive experience representing creditors in major bankruptcies and restructuring matters, including funds such as GSO, GoldenTree, Centerbridge, Bain Capital and H Partners.
 He has also represented numerous private equity funds in connection with their distressed portfolio companies.
 Paul represented the Houston Astros in connection with the Houston Regional Sports Network chapter 11 case.

 Awards and Recognitions